Kwikwetlem First Nation

-The Kwikwetlem First Nation, also known as the Coquitlam Indian Band, is the band government of the Kwikwetlem, a Sto:lo people living in the Coquitlam area of British Columbia, Canada.
+Kwikwetlem First Nation, also known as Coquitlam Indian Band, is the band government of the Kwikwetlem, a Sto:lo people living in the Coquitlam area of British Columbia, Canada.
 They traditionally speak the Downriver dialect of hən̓q̓əmin̓əm̓, one of the Salishan family of languages.
 The name Kwikwetlem (kʷikʷəƛ̓əm) refers to "red fish up the river".

 The Nation is made up of two reserves, a small 2.6-hectare site near the mouth of the Coquitlam River where it drains into the Fraser River, and a much larger 82-hectare site approximately 2.5 km north.
 About 36% of all Kwikwetlem members live on Coquitlam No. 1, 43% live elsewhere in Canada, and roughly 21% reside throughout the United States.

 Government

 The band is led by an elected council, with the current term running from April 1, 2023, to March 31, 2027: